unicframework/docs/Static-files.md

 ## Static files

-  Websites need some static files, these static files are js, css, images etc. Unic framework help us to manage these static files.
+  Websites need some static files like images, js and css etc, to server these static files use the `static('URL', 'DIR_PATH')` method to set the static directory path and url.

-  - Set your static files directory in unic.

 ```php
 use Unic\App;